Darkxell/PMDMMO/doc/communication.md

 }

 This payload must by a client to create a new account.
 This will create a new account entry in the database.

+■ PUBLICKEYREQUEST

+{"action":"publickeyrequest"}

+This payload can be sent by the client to the server anytime.
+This will notify the server that the client would like to know the server's public async encryption key to setup a synchronous encryption communication.

+■ SETENCRYPTIONKEY

+{"action":"setencryptionkey",

+"value" :
+        #---------encrypted as hex string of bytes obtained by encrypting with the server public key--------
+		{"key":"-------------", // Hexa string representation of the synchronous key the client wants to use from now on }
+        #---------------------------------------------------------------------------------------------------
+}

+This payload should be sent by any client who wants to use encryption.
+The server will now return payloads encrypted with the parsed key, and will be able to decrypt any message sync encrypted with it from the client who sent it.

 ■ LOGIN